 All too often, preventable accidents cause the loss of limbs.
 People who suffer amputation of an arm or leg need surgeries.
 Most need extensive rehabilitation.
 Some need prosthesis, and job retraining to resume productive lives.
 It is important to contact an experienced attorney who understands your legal rights.

 About one out of every 200 people has had an amputation.
 Most cope with it well.
 Though, it may take time to adjust to the loss of a limb.
 Men are at much higher risk of amputation than women.

-Approximately one out of every 200 people has had an amputation, and most cope with it successfully, though it may take time to adjust to the loss of a limb.
-Men are at significantly higher risk of trauma-related amputation than women.
-Two thirds of trauma-related amputations involve an upper limb such as a hand.
-While many amputations each year occur because of circulation problems and vascular complications, other amputations happen because of avoidable accidents caused by careless drivers or negligent employers.
+Two thirds of amputations involve an upper limb such as a hand.
+Many occur because of circulation problems and vascular complications.
+Many are also caused by accidents.
+Sometimes, amputations happen because of accidents caused by careless drivers or negligent employers.
 This is where our team of personal injury lawyers can help you.

 Call our office today for a FREE review of your personal injury case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.

 Don’t Delay!
 You may have a valid claim!
 Let us help you get your compensation before the statute of limitations expires!

 Call The Law Offices of L. Clayton Burgess Today!

 Impacts of a car, truck, or motorcycle accidents can cause injuries.
 Some injuries result in the severing of an arm or leg.
 Other times, a crushed limb requires surgical amputation.The long-term prospects for people who have lost limbs have improved.
 Mostly this is from advances in medical care and treatment.
 But also due to improvements in the function and fit of prosthesis.
 It helps to have a knowledgeable lawyer on your side if you are recovering from the loss of a limb.